FAQ

 With revisions to the LEARNS Act, there are also new spending limits on some categories.
 You may spend no more than 25% of your annual disbursement on travel, and no more than 25% on extra-curriculars, PE, and field trips.
 We will have more information on all of this in the coming weeks, but in the meantime, please pay attention to the purchase categories in ClassWallet and make sure to select the correct one.

-But for reference a Co-Curricular course will include Art, Music, Wood Working, Metal Working, Driving Courses, Cooking courses, Sewing Classes ect.
+But for reference a Co-Curricular course will include Art, Music, Wood Working, Metal Working, Driving Courses, Cooking courses, Sewing Classes etc. Dance, Ballet

-Extra curricular includes Dance, Ballet, Gymnastics, Karate, Jujitzu, Taekwondo, Boxing, Tumbling, bascially ALL your PE replacements. and Riding.
+Extra curricular includes: Gymnastics, Karate, Jujitzu, Taekwondo, Boxing, Tumbling, bascially ALL your PE replacements. and Riding.

 • Can I buy storage units and desks?